saveriomiroddi/parsec-benchmark-dev/README.md

 ## GCC 10 compatibility

-At least one package (`splash2x.raytrace`, and likely the `splash2` counterpart) requires a change in order to compile on GCC 10, which I've applied to its makefile.
+At least two packages (`dedup`, `splash2x.raytrace`, and likely the `splash2` counterpart) require a change in order to compile on GCC 10, which I've applied to its makefile.

+## `dedup`: Remove provided, non-portable, SSL library dependency

+The `dedup` package relies on the provided SSL library, which is non-portable (as it has x86 ASM).
+At least in the `gcc-pthread` configuration mode, it can be removed without side effects though, making `dedup` compilable on riscv64.